o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/programmer-guide/custom-nodes/custom-node-definition-reference.md

 ### DynamicDataSlot

-A Dynamic Data Slot is a slot that does not have a predefined type, the type is acquired by the slot when a connection is made or when a variable reference is created.
-The type of the slot may be a value, a container or a general purpose slot that supports 'Any' type.
+A Dynamic Data Slot is a slot that does not have a predefined type; the type is acquired by the slot when a connection is made or when a variable reference is created.
+The type of the slot may be a value, a container, or a general purpose slot that supports 'Any' type.

 | __Attribute__   |  __Requirements__  | __Description__ | __Example__ |
 | ---------- | ------------| ------------| ------------|